Interactive Components

 $control->getComponent('poll')->renderPaginator(123, 'hello');

-If anywhere in the parameter part => is used, all parameters will be wrapped with an array and passed as the first argument:
+Beware, if => appears anywhere in the parameters, all parameters will be wrapped in an array and passed as the first argument:

 {control poll, id: 123, message: 'hello'}

-compiles to:
+translates to:

 $control->getComponent('poll')->render(['id' => 123, 'message' => 'hello']);

-Rendering of sub-component:
+Rendering a sub-component:

 {control cartControl-someForm}

-compiles to:
+translates to:

 $control->getComponent("cartControl-someForm")->render();